Best touchscreen laptops in 2025: Our top picks

 Reasons to avoid

-The Microsoft Surface Laptop Studio sports an eye-catching hinged display that you can either close as normal or slide down so the touchscreen lays flat over the keyboard, turning it into a hefty Windows tablet.
+The Microsoft Surface Laptop Studio sports an eye-catching hinged display that you can either close as normal or slide down so the touchscreen lies flat over the keyboard, turning it into a hefty Windows tablet.

 Being able to slide the display gives you novel ways of using the laptop, like tenting the screen over the keyboard so you can tap it like an easel (great for making art) or watch videos on a desk.
 And if you pay extra for Microsoft's Surface Slim Pen 2 stylus, you get haptic feedback when writing or drawing on the touchscreen to boot.

 But what's really exciting about the Surface Laptop Studio 2 is that you can configure it with extra RAM and a discrete Nvidia GeForce RTX 40-series laptop GPU.
-If you pay for this upgrade it can play many of the best PC games at good to great framerates, something no other laptop on this list can do.
+If you pay for this upgrade, it can play many of the best PC games at good to great framerates, something no other laptop on this list can do.

 So while it's not as speedy or long-lasting as some other laptops on this list, like the Snapdragon machines, the Surface Laptop Studio 2 is the best touchscreen laptop for folks who want to do some serious gaming after work—just make sure to pay for the Nvidia GeForce upgrade.